Do Foundational Audio Encoders Understand Music Structure?: Introduction

-Advances in representation learning have led to various pretrained models that extract general-purpose features from audio and music~\cite{AE_MusicFM,AE_MERT,AE_MetaAudioMAE,AE_SonyAudioMAE,AE_MULE,AE_PANNs,AE_PaSST,AE_CLAP,AE_OpenL3}.
+Advances in representation learning have led to various pretrained models that extract general-purpose features from audio and music~\cite{AE_MusicFM,AE_MERT,AE_MetaAudioMAE,AE_SonyAudioMAE,AE_MULE,AE_PANNs,AE_PaSST,AE_CLAP,AE_OpenL3}, offering task-independent alternatives to various MIR tasks.
 In this study, we refer to these models as \textit{foundational audio encoders} (FAEs).
-Features extracted from FAEs are expected to benefit multiple downstream tasks.
-Previous studies have shown that FAE features improve MIR tasks, including music tagging~\cite{downstream_2022_jukebox,AE_MERT}, as well as tasks requiring temporal resolution, such as automatic piano transcription, music source separation~\cite{downstream_2025_sonido}, and music super-resolution~\cite{AE_SonyAudioMAE}.
+Previous studies have shown that FAE features improve MIR tasks, including music tagging~\cite{downstream_2022_jukebox,AE_MERT}, piano transcription~\cite{downstream_2025_sonido}, music source separation~\cite{downstream_2025_sonido}, and music super-resolution~\cite{AE_SonyAudioMAE}.
 Recently, two studies have applied this approach to MSA.
-Won et al.~\cite{AE_MusicFM} investigated MSA using MusicFM~\cite{AE_MusicFM} and MERT~\cite{AE_MERT}, achieving performance surpassing existing methods with a simple two-layer linear backend fed by MusicFM features.
-They also showed that further improvements are possible by fine-tuning the FAE.
-Zhang et al.~\cite{MSA_2025_bytedance} improved performance by connecting MusicFM to a Transformer and fine-tuning the combined model, demonstrating additional gains by enabling the Transformer to handle longer temporal contexts (over 100 seconds).
+Won et al.~\cite{AE_MusicFM} investigated MusicFM~\cite{AE_MusicFM} and MERT~\cite{AE_MERT}, finding that FAEs can outperform conventional methods with a simple two-layer linear backend.
+Zhang et al.~\cite{MSA_2025_bytedance} improved performance by connecting MusicFM to a Transformer backend that captures a longer context of the FAE features.

 Although many open-source FAEs have been proposed, only two have been examined in MSA research.
 While FAEs differ in learning objectives, methods, training data types, and neural network architectures, how these factors contribute to MSA performance remains unclear.
 Additionally, several FAEs have been used as evaluation metrics for audio and music generation tasks~\cite{AE_MERT,AE_PANNs,AE_PaSST,AE_CLAP,AE_OpenL3,AE_EnCodec}, but their effectiveness for MSA is not well understood.
-Finding an FAE that understands music structure shall lead us to a better metric for long-form or full-track music generation.
-Surveys and benchmarks have explored using Fréchet Audio Distance (FAD)~\cite{metrics_fad} and other combinations of distance metrics and FAEs to evaluate generated music~\cite{review_fad,review_mad}, and as codec benchmarks~\cite{review_espnet}, but such research for MSA tasks is still lacking.
+Finding an FAE that understands music structure could lead us to a better metric for long-form or full-track music generation.
+Surveys and benchmarks have explored using Fr\'{e}chet Audio Distance (FAD)~\cite{metrics_fad} and other combinations of distance metrics and FAEs to evaluate generated music~\cite{review_fad,review_mad}, and as codec benchmarks~\cite{review_espnet}, but such research for MSA tasks is still lacking.

-In this study, we conduct experiments on the MSA task using models with a simple backend connected to 11 types of FAE, comprehensively and exhaustively investigating the potential factors in FAE design that contributes to the understanding of music structure boundaries and segment functions.